SoMuchForSubtlety/f1viewer/README.md

 ### CONFIG
 The config is is optional.
 It is used to set a preferred audio language and custom commands.
-The sample config looks like this.
+It should look like this.

     {
         "preferred_language": "en",